APPLICATIONS OPEN NOW

 - Applicants with extensive amateur dramatic experience looking to develop into a professional performer.

 At the completion of this course, students can go on to complete the 1-year Musical Theatre Intensive course.
-Combining the Foundation and Intensive courses makes up a complete 2 year vocational training for students wishing to embark on a career in Musical Theatre.
+Combining the Foundation and Intensive courses makes up a complete 2 year vocational training for students wishing to embark on a career in Musical Theatre, comparable to degree courses offered at other Drama schools.

 Patron Sir Tim Rice says: ‘Associated Studios will prepare you for a competitive but thrilling business and inspire you as a performer.
 You will be working with brilliant practitioners who have an extraordinary wealth of knowledge.’
 Other Associated Studios patrons include actors Jeremy Irons and Timothy West, composer Scott Alan, comedian/impersonator Rory Bremner, the Opera singer Rosalind Plowright OBE and other luminaries of the UK Theatre scene.